smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_JA.md

         type: Property
         units: volt-ampere
     totalDisplacementPowerFactor:
-      description: 'Sum of Displacement power factor including all phases.
-The quantity is based on the fundamental frequency of the system.'
+      description: Sum of Displacement power factor including all phases.
+The quantity is based on the fundamental frequency of the system
       maximum: 1
       minimum: -1
       type: number